 Session 1 will be in-person and we will learn that bacteria are all around us.
 We will create our own ecosystem of bacteria from mud or dirt and watch it grow.
 This is called a Winogradsky column.

 Session 2 will be online and we’ll learn about the beneficial bacteria inside of us in our microbiome.
-We’ll make kombucha gummy jellies and maybe another bacteria-fermented food.
+We’ll make some bacteria-fermented foods like kefir and kombucha gummy jellies.

 Session 4 will be in-person and we’ll learn about bacteria’s very important role in the environment and the nitrogen cycle.
 Without nitrogen-fixing bacteria all of the green growth you see around you and many of the food crops we eat would not be possible.
 In this session, we’ll grow some clover plants with and without nitrogen-fixing bacteria to observe any differences.